If you're looking for the best gaming headsets for PC for you to use in 2022, then you've come to the right place!

 Stating the obvious first, it's wireless, which brings with it that sought-after total freedom of movement to your gaming experience.

-When it comes to audio, this headset boasts that it can deliver distortion free-bass, crisp highs and controller mids, which would benefit a broad range of gaming scenarios, such as distortion-free dialogue.
+When it comes to audio, this headset boasts that it can deliver distortion free-bass, crisp highs and mids, which would benefit a broad range of gaming scenarios, such as sharp dialogue.

 Best PC Gaming Headset Lightweight - Logitech G433